Hand in Hand International

 Hand in Hand International is a registered non-profit organisation based in London, UK.
 It is part of the Hand in Hand network, whose shared vision is to fight poverty through job and business creation.
 Hand in Hand was founded by Percy Barnevik and Dr Kalpana Sankar.

 Hand in Hand’s mission is to work for the economic and social empowerment of the poorest and most marginalized people by helping women beat the odds and succeed as entrepreneurs.
-Since 2003, the Hand in Hand network has helped start and sustain 3 million businesses and generated 4.5 million jobs.
+Since 2003, the Hand in Hand network has helped start and sustain 5.6 million businesses and generated 10 million jobs.
 Hand in Hand works in the same field as BRAC, Opportunity International, CARE, Bill & Melinda Gates Foundation and Aga Khan Foundation.

 History

 The story of Hand in Hand begin in the late 1980s with two Swedish teachers – Olle and Gunnel Blomqvist – visiting the district of Kancheepuram.
 Children traditionally constituted a cheap source of labour for the weaving industry in Kancheepuram, and parents who did not have permanent jobs would send their children to master weavers.
 Bringing such children out of labour was Hand in Hand's initial focus.

 At the end of 1990 the Blomqvists came in contact with Percy Barnevik, who became a sponsor to the organization.
 Barnevik was interested in the teachers' work in India.

 Hand in Hand India was founded in 2003 by Barnevik and Dr Kalpana Sankar in the Indian state of Tamil Nadu.
 The Hand in Hand network has operated programs in 10 countries across Asia (Afghanistan, India, Cambodia and Myanmar) and East Africa (Kenya and Rwanda).

 Hand in Hand receives funding from a number of different sources including individuals, corporations, bi-lateral and multi-lateral institutions and trusts and foundations.
 Recent supporters include the FMO, Sida, Johnson & Johnson Corporate Citizenship Trust, Nationale Postcode Loterij and Voxtra (philanthropic foundation based in Oslo, Norway).
 Hand in Hand Afghanistan also received a US $1.16 million (€840 K) grant from the European Union.

 In 2007, Hand in Hand Afghanistan was set up with Seema Ghani as chair.
 On 19 February 2014, Ghani gave an interview with the BBC about the economic challenges facing Afghanistan and how job creation will help solve many of the challenges.
 She also gave an interview to Forbes magazine regarding the positive effect of micro-businesses on Afghanistan.

-Since 2011, Hand in Hand has organised an annual Social Enterprise Program (SEP).
-The course showcases the role of social entrepreneurs in reducing poverty.